-- PNG
+- PNG (Dashboard only)

 - PDF

+- Excel (Paginated) (Dashlet only)

+- Excel (Dashlet only)

+- CSV (Dashlet only)

 - DOCX

+- RTF (Dashlet only)

 - ODT

+- ODS (Dashlet only)

+- XLSX (Paginated) (Dashlet only)

+- XLSX (Dashlet only)

+- PPTX

-- 4. Save the dashboard in the export file format, for example PDF, or open it in the application.
+- 4. Save the dashboard or dashlet in the export file format, for example PDF, or open it in the application.

-If you export a dashboard while a dashlet is reloading its content, the dashlet will appear as a grayed-out box in the exported file.
+If you perform the export while a dashlet is reloading its content, the dashlet will appear as a grayed-out box in the exported file.